 I’ve partnered up with Krusteaz to participate in their Gluten Free Bake-Off!
 I have been challenged to create a unique holiday recipe using one of their new gluten-free mixes.

+I had to choose among Buttermilk Pancake, Honey Cornbread, Blueberry Muffin, and Double Chocolate Brownie.
+Picking was a no-brainer.
 Of course, I had to go with the Double Chocolate Brownie.
 It was the chocolate chips included in the mix that won me over.
 Plus, those who say no to chocolate are crazy.

 Brownies are great, but cheesecake brownies are better!
 Instead of traditional cheesecake with a graham cracker crust, I’ve made a cheesecake with a brownie crust.

 And to further up the ante, the cheesecake has a caramelized brunt sugar topping- just like my mini cheesecake brûlée!
 YES.
 I combined creme brûlée, cheesecake, and brownie into one dessert.
 (I bet you wish we were neighbors.)
+Like any other box mix, the brownies were easy peasy to whip together.
+In a large bowl, you combine the brownie mix with water, oil, and one egg.
+That’s it!

 This stuff is potent and full of sugar (just like any cheesecake/brownie), so you could slice even smaller wedges if you’d like.

-Quick tip: warm the knife in hot water for cleaner cuts.
+Quick tip: Warm the knife in hot water for cleaner cuts.
 Be sure to wipe the blade clean each time you slice.

 I separated one slice to show you how much sugar I sprinkle on top of the cheesecake.
 Depending on how much you are planning to serve, you can brûlée the cheesecake brownies slice by slice, or all at once like the photo below.